How to Apply for a US Visa from the UK

 To travel under the VWP you must possess a valid electronic and machine-readable passport.
 These are enhanced secure passports with an embedded chip containing key biometric information about the passport holder.

 Broadly speaking, as a British citizen holding a valid e-passport, you will be permitted to travel to the United States visa-free.
-However, even as a qualifying citizen with a valid e-passport, ESTA authorisation can still be denied where:
+However, even as a qualifying citizen with a valid e-passport, ESTA authorization can still be denied where:

 - Your history shows you have been arrested for certain crimes or you have a criminal record.